csjunjun/RobustOSNAttack/README.md

 # RobustOSNAttack

-An official implementation code for paper "Generating Robust Adversarial Examples against Online Social Networks (OSNs)"
+An official implementation code for paper "Generating Robust Adversarial Examples against Online Social Networks (OSNs)", accepted by ACM Transactions on Multimedia Computing, Communications, and Applications (TOMM).

 ## Table of Contents